 The AI Capstone project will give learners an opportunity to implement the AI skills as a final step in the learning path to showcase their expertise in the subject matter.
-While doing a Capstone project, students will learn more about problems which they can solve to improve lives and make the world a better place.
+While doing a Capstone project, students will learn more about problems which they can solve to improve their lives and make the world a better place.
 Also, they learn many important skills including:

-- how to work as a team member? - how to clearly identify an issue? and how it is affecting (the user)? - how to brainstorm solutions and select the best one? - how to decide which type of AI may be useful for the proposed solution? - how to ethically gather and use data to train a computer to help solve the issue? - how to test the prototype with users and use their feedback to improve the solution? - how to pitch their solution to people who will be able to help them take action?
+- How to work as a team member? - How to clearly identify an issue?
+And how is it affecting (the user)? - How to brainstorm solutions and select the best one? - How to decide which type of AI may be useful for the proposed solution? - How to ethically gather and use data to train a computer to help solve the issue? - How to test the prototype with users and use their feedback to improve the solution? - How to pitch their solution to people who will be able to help them take action?